-ASSISTANT CLINICAL PROFESSOR John R. Ashford

-ADJUNCT INSTRUCTOR Laura Knox
+ASSISTANT CLINICAL PROFESSOR John R. Ashford ADJUNCT INSTRUCTOR Laura Knox

-THE Division of Hearing and Speech Sciences offers work leading to the master's and Ph.D. degrees in the following areas: audiology, speech and language pathology, and hearing or speech science.
-Information on regulations and requirements may be found in the catalogue of the Graduate School.
-The research, teaching, and clinical programs associated with this program are housed in the Bill Wilkerson Hearing and Speech Center.
+THE Department of Hearing and Speech Sciences offers work leading to the master's degree in speech-language pathology and hearing or speech science.
+The Ph.D. degree is offered in audiology, speech-language pathology, and hearing or speech science.
+In addition, the department of-